 At the farm, scientists installed the base station and sensor notes on an existing mast system using U-bolts and zip-ties.
 The sensor nodes, which communicate via radio to the base, needed to be mounted within range of the station to ensure accurate data collection with no interruptions.
 After doing a few system verification checks, such as sensor connectivity and cellular connection, the RX3000 was powered up and began collecting data.

-Using this real-time soil moisture system, the Fondriest Environmental Science Team can keep tabs on critical soil moisture data in re time from afar, ensuring that crops and other vegetation are receiving ample moisture.
+Using this real-time soil moisture system, the Fondriest Environmental Science Team can keep tabs on critical soil moisture data from afar, ensuring that crops and other vegetation are receiving ample moisture.